ndrag/wfg/README.md

+---
+title: Works for Good
+author: Nicholas Dragunow
+---

 # Works for Good
-A simple homepage for the Works for Good organization (`worksforgood.io`) intended as an AWS ecosystem practice project.
+A simple homepage for the Works for Good organization (worksforgood.info) intended as an AWS ecosystem practice project.

 ## Tech Stack
 - Laravel 8